 Like several of my favourite dual-driver earphones over the years, any sense of the “epic” in tracks comes from an intricate rendering of the arrangement, not from raw scale of sound.

-Should you buy the Bowers & Wilkins PI3?
+You should buy the Bowers & Wilkins PI3 if…